 \subsubsection{Setup}

-In this experimental design, Alice and Bob are also placed in a static indoor environment with fixed locations.
-Apart from changing the RIS switch speed with $100$ ms/time just like in the channel reciprocity experiment, we also adjust the RIS switch speed with $1000$ ms/time and collect one wireless frame in every $100$ frames.
-After recording $20000$ frames on the PC terminal, we denote this data set as DATA 3.
+In this experiment, Alice and Bob are also placed in a static indoor environment with fixed locations.
+Apart from changing the RIS reconfiguration speed with 100 ms/time, just as in the channel reciprocity experiment, we adjust the RIS reconfiguration speed with 1,000 ms/time and collect one frame in every 100 frames.
+After recording 20,000 frames on the PC terminal, we denote the data set as DATA 3.